-The governing body has a duty to consider parents' representations about an exclusion; it will delegate this function to a designated sub-committee consisting of at least three governors.
+The governing body has a duty to consider parents' representations about a suspension; it will delegate this function to a designated sub-committee consisting of at least three governors.
 This will be the Pupil Discipline Committee.

-The Committee must consider the reinstatement of an excluded pupil within 15 school days of receiving notice of the exclusion if the exclusion is permanent; or if it is a fixed-term exclusion which would bring the pupil's total number or school days of exclusion to more than 15 in a term; or if it would result in a pupil missing a public examination or national curriculum test.
+The Committee must consider the reinstatement of a permanently excluded pupil within 15 school days of receiving notice of the suspension if the exclusion is permanent; or if it is a suspension which would bring the pupil's total number or school days of suspension to more than 15 in a term; or if it would result in a pupil missing a public examination or national curriculum test.